 We arrived in Eastport, Maine in the early afternoon and went to the Hillside Cemetery to see the Shackford gravestones starting with John Shackford, one of the first settlers of Eastport and an American Revolution veteran.
-Even though the cemetery was huge, we thought we’d find the Shackford gravestones by just walking up and down the many aisles but only found these cute little fawns.
-But while taking pictures of the fawns we looked up and discovered the gravestone of John’s son, William, his first wife, and her children who died young.
+Even though the cemetery was huge, we thought we’d find the Shackford gravestones by just walking up and down the many aisles but instead got focused on these cute little fawns.
+While busily taking pictures of the fawns, we looked up and discovered the gravestone of John’s son, William, his first wife, and her children who died young.
 John’s gravestone remained elusive.

 So the next afternoon we headed over to the Eastport City Clerk’s office which we knew was responsible for the cemetery.
 The city employees were most helpful and pulled the cemetery cards for John and other Shackford’s and a map.
 We try to not carry paper in our small RV so they allowed us to take pictures of the documents.

 With the map, the section number, and the lot number, we were able to quickly find John’s gravestone.
 The photo of John’s gravestone looks a bit awkward because the tombstone is tipped forward quite a bit instead of standing upright.

 All posts on this website are a work in progress.
 We’d love to learn of any corrections or additions to the information shared.
 Also we’d love it if you’d like the post here or at http://www.facebook.com/shackfordgenealogy) as that helps share the post with others.
 Thanks!

 Copyright 2018 Joanne Shackford Parkes (sharing a link to this post is appreciated but please do not copy this material and paste it elsewhere)